lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * decompression: In both directions, The receiver identifies the sender through its device-id (e.g. MAC address) and selects the appropriate Rule through the Rule ID.
-This Rule gives the compressed header format and associates these values to header fields.
+This Rule gives the compressed header format and associates these values to the header fields.
   It applies the CDA action to reconstruct the original header fields.
 The CDA application order can be different of the order given by the Rule.
 For instance Compute-\* may be applied at end, after the other CDAs.